 Yacht captain guilty of drunk sailing had ‘God given right’ to be on Liffey

-Boat refused to get out of shipping lane and delayed approach of cruiseliner, court told
+Boat refused to get out of shipping lane and delayed appraoch of cruiseliner, court told

 Brian Stacey (46) said he was not the sort of person that cursed.’I don’t believe what goes into my mouth defiles the body, it’s what comes out the mouth that defiles the body.’
 Photograph: Collins Courts